alexbyk/dummycoin/Readme.md

 See the content of the `docker-compose.yml` to find docker-hub images

 ## Development

+`./run` should be your first command after `git clone`

-* `./run` - build all neccessary files and protos and run development servers on `http://localhost:4200`
+* `./run` - install node modules, build protos and run development servers on `http://localhost:4200`
-* `./run test` - just run development server without rebuilding `api`
+* `./run start` - just run development servers
 * `./run test` - test all
 * `./run --help` - see other commands, (docker, docs generation...)